outdrifted/youtube-clips/README.md

 ## How to install
 You can host this site for free by using Netlify or Github Pages.
 Both of these services are completely free to use and provide a 24/7 website.

-For this example, we will set up the page in Netlify.